 The BEST Network is committed to recognising and acknowledging the owner and contributor of all deposits, as well as promoting and complying with the highest ethical and legal standards.
 The BEST Network was created by members of the Biomedical Education, Skills and Training (BEST) Network and operational responsibilities of the BEST Network will be overseen by the BEST Network Management Committee.
-The BEST Network is overseen by the administering organisation, the University of New South Wales Australia (ABN: 57 195 873 179) (UNSW Australia), who have primary responsibility for the management of all aspects of the BEST Network, including Slice.
+The BEST Network is overseen by the administering organisation, UNSW Sydney (ABN: 57 195 873 179), who have primary responsibility for the management of all aspects of the BEST Network, including Slice.

 From time to time, issues may arise with the treatment of content or descriptive data or other material or conduct on the BEST Network Portal that may cause a person to feel aggrieved.
 The purpose of this policy and procedure is to establish a process for resolving complaints.
-This procedure is modelled on the University of New South Wales complaint procedure and complies with the guidelines set by the NSW Ombudsmen.
+This procedure is modelled on the UNSW Sydney complaint procedure and complies with the guidelines set by the NSW Ombudsmen.
 If you have a complaint about any matter related to the operations of the BEST Network, a Complaints Officer appointed by the BEST Network Management Committee will take all reasonable steps to properly investigate your complaint about the content, services or conduct of the BEST Network.

 Roles and Responsibilities